 Exploration, in detail, of statistical design and analysis of experiments in engineering and science.
 The student will gain an understanding of developing experimental models and experimental designs using the analysis of variance.
 Students will learn how to plan, design, and conduct experiments efficiently and effectively.
 Computer software packages to implement the methods will be illustrated.
 A semester project with a written report will be required.
-Three hours of lecture and one-and-one-half hours of design laboratory each week.
+Three hours of lecture each week.